xsscx/srd/README.md

 Welcome
 -----
 This is Hoyt's Public Domain & Collaboration Research Code Collection [SRD0009] that is run on an Apple Security Research Device, the Apple SRD.
 The Target iOS ranges are 14Beta7 -> 15Beta2.
-The Target Platform is iPhone 11.
+The Target Platform is iPhone 11 which is aka iPhone 12,1.
+The Model Number is MWL72LL/A.

 * Industry Participation Requested, See URL https://srd.cx/industry-participation/